tomcastleman/laravel-memcached-plus/README.md

 * SASL authentication
 * custom options

-Through extra cache configuration items this package _extends the built-in Laravel 5 Cache memcached driver_.
+Adding new cache configuration items this package _extends the built-in Laravel 5 Cache memcached driver_.
 If you don't use the extra configuration items, the built-in memcached driver will not be overridden.

 Optionally, this package also allows these extra cache configuration items to be used for memcached Sessions.